LiquidEOS/eos-producer-heartbeat/README.md

 **Execute below command in `/eosio_docker`:**

-Run container from eosio/eos-dev image by mounting contracts / scripts to the container with running the init_blockchain.sh script as the process.
+Build and run container eosio-with-hbplugin image by mounting contracts / scripts to the container with running the init_blockchain.sh script as the process.
 The init_blockchain.sh script run the local node of the blockchain and initializes wallets / contract / data.
 ```sh
 docker run --rm --name eosio_heartbeat_container \